 Tulane houses several academic programs designed specifically for undergraduates who possess the drive for deeper inquiry and a desire for faculty mentorship.
 These programs (most of which require separate applications) provide students with collaborative, 4-year cohort experiences and supplemental support for undergraduate research and professional development at Tulane.

 Students involved as a First-Year Honors Scholar have the opportunity to look for greater inquiry and scholarship, no matter the field of study, in this one-year experience.
 They work with faculty mentors, attend guest lectures, take some specific courses as a large cohort, and complete theses.
 Students are invited to participate in the Honors Scholars' experience during the admission process.

-The Newcomb Scholars Program is a cohort program for women focused on scholarship and research, leadership, and community engagement, no matter the field of study.
+The Newcomb Scholars Program is a cohort program focused on scholarship and research, leadership, and community engagement, no matter the field of study.
 Newcomb Scholars take several courses as a 20-member cohort and complete theses to present during the annual Newcomb Scholars Symposium.
-Female students apply for Newcomb Scholars in the fall of their freshman year.
+Students apply for Newcomb Scholars in the fall of their freshman year.

 Students apply for the Community Service Fellowship during the undergraduate admission process, and those selected form a small cohort of deeply engaged and socially conscious Tulane freshmen who commit to 150 service and leadership hours per year.
 Community Service Fellows receive guidance from the Center for Public Service, attend regular cohort meetings, and learn to be dynamic leaders and community advocates.